Inapproximability of Maximum Diameter Clustering for Few Clusters: Introduction

-Therefore we begin investigating the approximability of \kdiam when $k=3$.
-An argument by Megiddo \cite{Megiddo_1990} proves that \tdiam is \NP-hard to approximate within a factor better than 2 in the $\ell_\infty$-metric by a reduction from the 3-coloring problem.
-This leaves us to consider the problem in the $\ell_1$ and $\ell_2$ metrics.
+An argument by Megiddo \cite{Megiddo_1990} proves that \tdiam is \NP-hard to approximate to a factor better than 2 in the $\ell_\infty$-metric by a reduction from the 3-coloring problem.
+Thus, we explore the question in the Euclidean metric and the $\ell_1$-metric.